13

 What are Classes and Objects in Python?

-Have you been learning Python?
-If yes, then you might have come across classes and objects many times.
+Classes and objects are fundamental principles in object-oriented programming (OOP), allowing you to encapsulate data and behavior into a single entity.
 Python classes and objects are the starting point in Python Programming.
-A class in Python is a blueprint for an object and the object in Python is an instance of it but with real values.
+A class in Python is a blueprint for an object, and the object in Python is an instance of it, but with real values.
 They make the code more organized and structured.

 In this Python Tutorial, we’re going to dive into Python classes and objects, Python class methods, and much more.
-To learn more about different concepts of Python Programming, consider enrolling in our Python Certification Training.
+Python is the #1 skill for tech’s future.
+Don’t lag behind.
+Join our Free Python Course and code your way to success!

 Read More: Top 50 Python Interview Questions and Answers |